 Login

 With ANOTHERpass you can not create your own Master Password, it will be generated for you, so it is very strong.
-Instead of memorizing you export it as QR code or NFC tag (or still write it down once) and store it at a safe (analouge) place.
-So a so called Exported Master Password is comparable to a physical door key; if you own it you can access the room.
-To add an additional layer of security, you can protect the Exported Master Key by obfuscating/veiling them with a codeword of your choice (or a password, a short pin, whatever you want).
+Instead of memorizing, you export it as QR code or NFC tag (or still write it down once) and store it at a safe (analouge) place.
+A so called Exported Master Password is comparable to a physical door key: if you own it you can access the room.
+To add an additional layer of security, you can protect the Exported Master Password by obfuscating/veiling it with a codeword of your choice (or a password, a short pin, whatever you want).

 What you definitely need to memorize is a self created PIN.
 This PIN can be much easier and shorter (at least 6 characters, but please not 123456 or similar ;-)) and is your primary security factor.
-When login into the app you just need to remember this PIN and own the Exported Master Password (QR code or NFC tag) as second factor.
+When you log in to the app, you just need to remember this PIN and own the Exported Master Password (QR code or NFC tag) as second factor.
 (The codeword of a protected Exported Master Password would be the third factor.)

-To make the app more convenient you can store the master password in the app (which is done encrypted of course!).
+To make the app more convenient, you can store the master password in the app (which is done encrypted of course!).
 If supported by your device the stored master password will be protected by your enrolled biometrics (e.g. fingerprint).
 So you just need the PIN to login and your finger.
-Here if you enter a wrong PIN X times (default is 3), the stored master password will be deleted from the device and you need the Exported Master Password directly to login the next time.
+Here if you enter the PIN wrongly X times (default is 3), the stored master password will be deleted from the device and you need the Exported Master Password directly to login the next time.

-If you feel uncomfortable to carry the Exported Master Password as NFC tag or QR code and you don’t want to store it on your device you can carry instead a so called Master Password Token.
-This is not the real master password but a token to login to the app.
+If you feel uncomfortable to carry the Exported Master Password as NFC tag or QR code and you don’t want to store it on your device, you can carry instead a so called Master Password Token.
+This is not the real master password but a token to log in to the app.
 Also here, after X times of wrong entered PIN, this token will become invalid and you need the Exported Master Password again.
 And if you loose it, just create a new token and the old becomes invalid and gets useless.
 Indeed it is recommend to use this Master Password Token for your daily login process (and keeping the Exported Master Password at a safe place).
-You can add it as NFC tag to your real-world keyring.
+You can add the token as NFC tag to your real-world keyring.

 Password generation